markets/awesome-ruby/README.md

 * [Barkeep](https://github.com/ooyala/barkeep) - Barkeep is a fast, fun way to review code.
 Engineering organizations can use it to keep the bar high.
 * [Brakeman](https://github.com/presidentbeef/brakeman) - A static analysis security vulnerability scanner for Ruby on Rails applications.
-* [Cane](https://github.com/square/cane) - Code quality threshold checking as part of your build.
 * [Coverband](https://github.com/danmayer/coverband) - Rack middleware to help measure production code coverage.
 * [Fasterer](https://github.com/DamirSvrtan/fasterer) - Make your Rubies go faster with this command line tool highly inspired by fast-ruby and Sferik's talk at Baruco Conf.
 * [Flay](https://github.com/seattlerb/flay) - Flay analyzes code for structural similarities.
 Differences in literal values, variable, class, method names, whitespace, programming style, braces vs do/end, etc are all ignored.
 Making this totally rad.